Alan Clark (keyboardist)

 Alan Clark (born 5 March 1952) is an English musician who was the first keyboardist and co-producer of the rock band Dire Straits.
-In 2018, Clark was inducted into the Rock and Roll Hall of Fame as a significant member of Dire Straits.
+In 2018, he was inducted into the Rock and Roll Hall of Fame as a significant member of the band.

-Early years
+Early life

-As a six-year-old child, Alan received piano lessons.
-From the age of nine years he taught himself.
+As a six-year-old child, Clark received piano lessons.
+From the age of nine years, he taught himself.
 At the age of 13 and while still a pupil at Chester-le-Street Grammar School, he began to play Hammond organ in working men's clubs in the northeast of England, and thereafter forged a successful career in music which included playing with a reformed Geordie which featured Brian Johnson (who would later join AC/DC), playing and recording with a duo called Splinter who were signed to George Harrison's Dark Horse label, playing and recording with Gallagher & Lyle, and playing on a tour of major UK festivals with Lindisfarne.

 Career

-Clark joined Dire Straits in 1980 and remained a major influence on the band's music until the band's eventual dissolution in 1995.
-He co-produced the band's final album, On Every Street.
+Clark joined Dire Straits in 1980, first appearing on their fourth studio album Love over Gold (1982).
 In 1983 he played on Bob Dylan's album Infidels and also on Dylan's following Empire Burlesque album.
 Clark also worked with Knopfler on some of his film soundtrack work, most notably Knopfler's most successful soundtrack on the film Local Hero, in which he also makes an appearance as a piano player.
 He has also worked with Mark's brother David on his solo albums.
-Throughout his time with Dire Straits, he was also Tina Turner's musical director and played on/arranged her hit "Private Dancer", toured and recorded with Eric Clapton (Journeyman) as well as playing in the "Orchestra Nights" performances with the National Philharmonic Orchestra and Michael Kamen during Clapton's 24 Nights concerts at the Royal Albert Hall in 1990 and 1991.
-He co-wrote with Clapton the score for the movie Communion.
+Throughout his time with Dire Straits, he also played on Tina Turner's album Private Dancer, played on Eric Clapton's album Journeyman and joined him on the Journeyman World Tour, as well as playing in the "Orchestra Nights" performances with the National Philharmonic Orchestra and Michael Kamen during Clapton's 24 Nights concerts at the Royal Albert Hall in 1990 and 1991.
+He co-wrote with Clapton the score for the film Communion (1989).

 Clark has also played and recorded with other artists including, among others: